No two days […] are ever the same. There is always something fresh to admire. – Tom Weir

 This is not to say it wasn’t a gorgeous walk, because it was.
 The loch had a very different character from yesterday.
-There were moments of sunshine which we managed to capture on camera but the clouds with the prevailing weather for the day and in fact we finished the day with a waterproof jackets on, wishing we had also taken the trouble to put our waterproof trousers on too, because we arrived in our bed and breakfast at the end of the day absolutely soaked.
+There were moments of sunshine which we managed to capture on camera but the clouds were the prevailing weather for the day and in fact we finished the day with waterproof jackets on, wishing we had also taken the trouble to put on our waterproof trousers too, because we arrived in our bed and breakfast at the end of the day absolutely soaked.

 After an exceptionally average breakfast provided by the YHA hostel (the worst value accommodation we have had so far with facilities all badly in need of an update) we set off to take on the second 20km of Loch Lomond.
 The first thing that struck us was the number of little burns tumbling down the rocks by the side of the path.

 Most of them I am certain showcased the mosses that are so special in this area, if only I knew which species they were…

 Each of them had their own special character, depending on the rocks and vegetation surrounding them.